MicrosoftDocs/powerbi-docs/powerbi-docs/desktop-r-in-query-editor.md

    ![](media/desktop-r-in-query-editor/r-in-query-editor_3.png)

-1. Open **Query Editor**: select **Edit Queries** from the **Home** tab in **Power BI Desktop**.
+1. To open **Query Editor**, from the **Home** ribbon select **Edit Queries**.

    ![](media/desktop-r-in-query-editor/r-in-query-editor_4.png)

-1. In the **Transform** tab, select **Run R Script**.
-The **Run R Script** editor appears as shown in the next step.
-Notice that rows 15 and 20 have missing data, as do other rows you can't see in the following image.
+1. In the **Transform** ribbon, select **Run R Script**.
+The **Run R Script** editor appears.

+   Rows 15 and 20 have missing data, as do other rows you can't see in the image.
 The steps below show how R completes those rows for you.

    ![](media/desktop-r-in-query-editor/r-in-query-editor_5d.png)

 1. For this example, enter the following script code.
 Be sure to replace '&lt;Your File Path&gt;' with the path to **EuStockMarkets_NA.csv** on your local file system, for example, C:/Users/John Doe/Documents/Microsoft/EuStockMarkets_NA.csv

     ```r
        dataset <- read.csv(file="<Your File Path>/EuStockMarkets_NA.csv", header=TRUE, sep=",")